fmvaldezg/storytelling_maplibre_workshop/content/participating-online.md

 ![Zoom Toolbar](img/zoom_toolbar.png)

-## Participants window
+## Interact using the React Button

-The _Participants_ window lists everyone in the session.
-Click the icons at the bottom of the window to communicate with the instructors.
+The _React_ button shows ways you can interact with everyone in the room.
+You can raise your hand, answer yes/no questions, suggest adjusting the pace or, react with an emoji.
+Click the icons to communicate with the instructors.

 ![Menu at bottom of participants window](img/participants_window_menu.png)